 A rearmed Japan will be a Japan that will question the United States and such questions will invariably lead to breaks between them.
 Worry over China will unite them but should China recede as a threat, an American-Japanese rivalry will likely come to the fore.
 There’s not much for that; human nature remains constant and nation states bring out murderous traits in all of us.

-This article originally appeared at Geopolitics Made Super, September 21, 2015.
+This story first appeared at Geopolitics Made Super, September 21, 2015.